AaronCIH/SJDL-Foggy-Vehicle-Re-Identification--AAAI2022/README.md

 The pre-trained model can be downloaded from: https://ntucc365-my.sharepoint.com/:u:/g/personal/f05943089_ntu_edu_tw/EZtus9ex-GtNukLuSxWGmPIBEJIzRFMbEl0dFeZ_oTQnVQ?e=xnfqFL.
 Put the "finalmodel.h5" to the 'modelParam'.

-# Data Preparation
-Since the policy of Veri-1M, we can only provide the codes to synthesize the foggy data and the index of the real-world foggy data.
-Please follow the steps to generate the data:

 # Citations
 Please cite this paper in your publications if it is helpful for your tasks: